Riksi/Rikurse/_posts/2023-08-12-Thinking-Tree.md

     - Select single state from each
     - MCTS is exploration policy for initial dataset with only 1k iterations - to reduce computation time and encourage wider position distribution
     - Then DAGGER followed to expand dataset using most recent apprentice policy to sample 100k more positions - 1/game to ensure no correlations
-    - 2 advantages over sample more positions in same way:
+    - 2 advantages over sampling more positions in same way:
         - Selecting with apprentice is faster
         - Selecting with apprentice results in positions closer to distribution that apprentice visits at test time